-The allergy in a narrower sense of the word is caused by an IgE-mediated release of histamine with immediately occurring symptoms (immediate hypersensitivity).
-Histamine is synthesized by decarboxylation of the amino acid histidine and stored in granules of the mast cells.
+Allergies in a narrower sense are caused by an IgE-mediated release of histamine with immediate symptoms (immediate hypersensitivity).
+Histamine is synthesized by the decarboxylation of the amino acid histidine and is stored in the granules of mast cells.
 A matching antigen contact causes the breakdown of histamine-storing granules (degranulation) and the release of the mediator.
-Histamine is the most important mediator of the immediate (or Type 1) hypersensitivity reactions.
+Histamine is the most important mediator of immediate (or Type 1) hypersensitivity reactions.

 The effect of histamine is mediated via the specific H1 receptor.
-The typical symptoms are itching, increased mucus production, edema (“urtica”), vasodilation of the arterioles and venules as well as bronchoconstriction, which is mainly involved in the pathogenesis of asthma.
+Typical symptoms are itching, increased mucus production, edema, vasodilation of the arterioles and venules, as well as bronchoconstriction, which is mainly involved in the pathogenesis of asthma.

-Shortly after histamine release, phospholipase A2 is activated in the mast cells, leading to the above-described release of arachidonic acid from the lipids in the plasma membrane.
+Shortly after histamine release, PLA2 is activated in the mast cells, leading to the above-described release of arachidonic acid from the lipids in the plasma membrane.

-Pharmacologically, each level of development of an allergy can be affected, resulting in alleviation of the symptoms and the liberating effect for many allergy sufferers:
+Pharmacologically, each level of allergy development can be affected, resulting in the alleviation of the symptoms as follows: